Change of Value Notices

 Step 1: Contact the Assessor’s Office between 10:00 AM and 4:00 PM

 Step 2: If you are unable to reach agreement with the Assessor’s Office, you may file an appeal with the Board of Equalization (BOE).
-Forms are available by contacting the Clerk of the Board of Equalization.
+Petition forms are available by contacting the Clerk of the Board of Equalization.

 Forms are available for download on the BOE website:

-Completed forms must be submitted to the BOE within 30 days after the date of your Change of Value Notice.
+Completed petition forms must be submitted to the BOE within 30 days of the day of the Change of Value Notice.